foejahmed/URL-Redirect-Checker/README.md

+list of url with any text before it can paste.

+process>
-before url any text will remove.
+when paste before url text will remove.

-URL-Redirect-Check
+>Redirect-URL

-if copy new url, add those removed text before new url
+>if copy new url, add those removed text before new url